 What does formative assessment look like?

 Little is required to start formative assessment processes because they can begin with a variety of methods and tools.
-Instead of specific programs, supplies, or resources, effective formative assessment processes involve partnering with students to incorporate the following five practices into cycles of responsive teaching and learning.
+Instead of specific programs, supplies, or resources, effective processes involve partnering with students to incorporate the following five practices into cycles of responsive teaching and learning.

 - Clarifying learning goals and success criteria within a broader progression of learning.
 Students should have context for what they’re learning: why they’re learning it, how it connects to previous lessons and their own interests, and what success looks like.
 Having goal clarity, purpose, and a path promotes student motivation and agency.

 - Eliciting and analyzing evidence of student thinking.
-Whether it’s capturing ideas on a whiteboard, responding to an online survey, or giving a thumbs-up or down in response to a check for understanding, an effective formative assessment process centers on knowing learning goals, then gathering, interpreting, and responding to learning-goal evidence.
+Whether it’s capturing ideas on a whiteboard, responding to an online survey, or giving a thumbs-up or down in response to a check for understanding, an effective process centers on knowing learning goals, then gathering, interpreting, and responding to learning-goal evidence.

 - Engaging in self-assessment and peer feedback.
-Formative assessment is more than providing feedback from teacher to student.
+This type of assessment is more than providing feedback from teacher to student.
 As I explained in “The importance of student self-assessment,” having students reflect on their progress helps them become active participants in their learning.
 The process should also involve students collaborating with each other, asking questions, making observations, celebrating successes, and suggesting improvements in ways that support them in attaining challenging learning goals.

 - Using actionable feedback.
 Once learning evidence is collected, teachers work with students to ensure that they have both the time and processes to apply feedback in ways that move learning forward.